-Cobblestone Applied Research & Evaluation, Inc. was contracted by City University of New York Lehman College to evaluate the development and implementation of the Sophomore year Initiative (SYI) program (http://www.cobblestoneeval.com/).
+Lehman College of the City University of New York contracted with Applied Research & Evaluation, Inc. to evaluate the implementation and development of the Sophomore Year Initiative (SYI) program (http://www.cobblestoneeval.com/).

 - How do the attained outcomes compare when disaggregated by race/ethnicity, gender, socio-economic status or disability status for students?

 The evaluation of the SYI program was conducted to assess the current implementation of the program and provide some comparison of outcomes through a mixed methods longitudinal evaluation design that includes both quantitative and qualitative data collection methods and analysis.
 Baseline data established in Year 1 will be used for comparisons across semesters and years, and to document project progress.
 The evaluation includes an analysis of internal program records to assess how program participation affects student academic success.
 The evaluation also monitors and tracks output data on Early Warning System (EWS) implementation, use of EWS and academic advising services, and the number of departments hosting career/major fairs and workshops and the number of these events held.